Skip to Content

 Data method

-The following guild will shows how to recived data from API with Params, Query and Body.
+This guide shows how to receive data from an API with Params, Query and Body.

 Params